 - To provide quantitative metrics for evaluating a country's environmental performance in different policy categories relative to clearly defined targets.

-- The 2018 Environmental Performance Index (EPI) ranks 180 countries on 24 performance indicators in the following 10 issue categories: air quality, water and sanitation, heavy metals, biodiversity and habitat, forests, fisheries, climate and energy, air pollution, water resources, and agriculture.
+- The 2020 Environmental Performance Index (EPI) ranks 180 countries on 32 performance indicators in the following 11 issue categories: air quality, sanitation and drinking water, heavy metals, waste management, biodiversity and habitat, ecosystem services, fisheries, climate change, pollution emissions, agriculture, and water resources.
 These categories track performance and progress on two broad policy objectives, environmental health and ecosystem vitality.
 The EPI's proximity-to-target methodology facilitates cross-country comparisons among economic and regional peer groups.
-The data set includes the 2018 EPI, component scores, and time-series source data.
-The 2018 EPI was formally released in Davos, Switzerland, at the annual meeting of the World Economic Forum in January 2018.
-It is the result of collaboration of the Yale Center for Environmental Law and Policy (YCELP), Yale University, Columbia University Center for International Earth Science Information Network (CIESIN), and the World Economic Forum (WEF).
-The Interactive Website for the 2018 EPI is at https://epi.envirocenter.yale.edu/.
+The data set includes the 2020 EPI, component scores, and time-series source data.
+It is the result of a collaboration of the Yale Center for Environmental Law and Policy (YCELP), Yale University, and the Columbia University Center for International Earth Science Information Network (CIESIN).
+The Interactive Website for the 2020 EPI is at https://epi.yale.edu/.

 - Recommended Citation(s)*:

-Yale Center for Environmental Law and Policy - YCELP - Yale University, Yale Data-Driven Environmental Solutions Group - Yale University, Center for International Earth Science Information Network - CIESIN - Columbia University, and World Economic Forum - WEF.
-2018.
-2018 Environmental Performance Index (EPI).
-Palisades, New York: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/H4X928CF.
+Yale Center for Environmental Law and Policy - YCELP - Yale University, and Center for International Earth Science Information Network - CIESIN - Columbia University.
+2020.
+2020 Environmental Performance Index (EPI).
+Palisades, New York: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/f54c-0r44.
 Accessed DAY MONTH YEAR.

 * When authors make use of data they should cite both the data set and the scientific publication, if available.
 Such a practice gives credit to data set producers and advances principles of transparency and reproducibility.
 Please visit the data citations page for details.
 Users who would like to choose to format the citation(s) for this dataset using a myriad of alternate styles can copy the DOI number and paste it into Crosscite's website.